Email FacebookTwitterMenu burgerClose thin

 Personal Finance Tips

 • A financial advisor can show you ways to raise your net worth and use the resources you currently have – or benefits you qualify for – more effectively.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When taking into account social safety net programs and tax credits, the U.S. has managed to decrease poverty significantly from the mid-20th to the early 21st century.
 That is, until the onset of COVID-19.
 As businesses have foundered and the economy has slowed dramatically, many U.S. households have fallen under the federal poverty line.